VeckoTheGecko/pythia-foundations-xarray/README.md

 This is due to updates in dependencies (in this case, Python itself) that caused the notebook to break.

 They're working on making their environments more stable.
-But for the timebeing, there's this repo that creates a working environment "as if its 2023" using Pixi[^1] so we can do the xarray talk.
+But for the timebeing, there's this repo that creates a working environment "as if its 2023" using Pixi so we can do the xarray talk.
 The vast majority of things will be the same if you're using the latest Xarray.

 ## Getting started